E1eveNn/shinnosuke-gpu/README.md

 2. Completely realized by Python only
 3. Keras-like API
+4. Graph are used to construct the system
-4. For deep learning studying
+5. For deep learning studying

 ## Features
 1. Native to Python